devdowns/wallet-service/README.md

   through ```localhost:8001/wallets/transactions/history``` this api provides granularity by providing date range and amount range filters.
 Results are ordered in descending order and the amount of results per page as well as the page can be adjusted through the request.
+* Fun-fact all dummy data in the database are a reference to The Little Prince 👑🦊🌹